ZWPlayer Chapter Usage Guide

 });

-// Use jQuery Ajax to load chapter information
+// Use jquery Ajax to load chapter information

-$.get('http://example.com/chapters.json?v=236', {}, function (data) {
+$.get('http://example.com/chapters/movie_chapter.json', {}, function (data) {

 if (window.mainplayer) {